 In relation to the above, it is common to see us architecture and other college students not prioritizing our health as it could make us feel “guilty” or that we aren’t doing enough, or that we could have used the time to do more work or studying, or that we don’t deserve that rest.
 Well, I tell you, it’s not about deserve.
 Rest is a necessary thing for the body.
 We have to listen to our bodies to know what it needs at the right moment and give it at that.

 No sleep, caffeine reliance, shutting self out, are only some of the means we don’t prioritize our health.
-Remember, health covers five aspects.
-Physical, mental, emotional, spiritual, and social.
+Remember, health covers seven aspects.
+Physical, mental, emotional, spiritual, social, environmental, and occupational.
 How do you take care of all of that?
 Are you doing ways to take care of each?

 It’s really not easy to take care of the self when you have different responsibilities vying for your attention.
 If you want to know how I handle stress in architecture school, check it out here.